Yandex Cloud

 2. Click Create zone.

-3. Specify the zone settings:
+3. Specify the DNS zone settings:

-• Zone: example.com.
-Specify your registered domain.
+• Zone: example.com..
+Or specify your registered domain.

 • Type: Public.